RacoonX65/apparelcast/CLOUDINARY_SETUP.md

-# Cloudinary Setup Guide
+# Cloudinary Setup Guide for Apparel Cast

-This guide will help you set up Cloudinary for product image uploads in the Caarl admin dashboard.
+This guide will help you set up Cloudinary for product image uploads in the Apparel Cast admin dashboard.

 ## Why Cloudinary?